tasmota/docs/Bluetooth.md

 #### Unconfirmed Devices
-CGG1 should be found and may give readings via MiBeacons, but is untested.
+CGG1 ClearGrass Temperature and Humidity Monitor should be found and may give readings via MiBeacons, but is untested.

 ## BLE Sensors using nRF24L01(+)